python/cpython/Doc/reference/datamodel.rst

     >>> A.members
     ('__module__', 'one', 'two', 'three', 'four')

-When the class definition for *A* get executed, the first step is calling the metaclass's :meth:`__prepare__` method which returns an empty :class:`collections.OrderedDict`.
+When the class definition for *A* gets executed, the process begins with calling the metaclass's :meth:`__prepare__` method which returns an empty :class:`collections.OrderedDict`.
 That mapping records the methods and attributes of *A* as they are defined within the body of the class statement.
-Once those definitions are executed, the ordered dict is fully populated, and then the metaclass's :meth:`__new__ ` method gets invoked.
-That method builds the new type and saves the keys for the ordered dictionary in an attribute called *members*.
+Once those definitions are executed, the ordered dictionary is fully populated and the metaclass's :meth:`__new__ ` method gets invoked.
+That method builds the new type and it saves the ordered dictionary keys in an attribute called *members*.